-Although we control ETO and its subsidiaries, including Sunoco LP and USAC through our ownership of ETO's general partner, ETO's, Sunoco LP's and USAC's general partners owe fiduciary duties to ETO and ETO's unitholders, Sunoco LP and Sunoco LP's unitholders and USAC and USAC's unitholders respectively, which may conflict with our interests.
+Although we control Sunoco LP and USAC through our ownership of Sunoco LP's and USAC's general partners, Sunoco LP's and USAC's general partners owe fiduciary duties to Sunoco LP and Sunoco LP's unitholders and USAC and USAC's unitholders, respectively, which may conflict with our interests.

-Conflicts of interest exist and may arise in the future as a result of the relationships between us and our affiliates, on the one hand, and ETO, Sunoco LP and USAC and their respective limited partners, on the other hand.
-The directors and officers of ETO's, Sunoco LP's and USAC's general partners have fiduciary duties to manage ETO, Sunoco LP and USAC, respectively, in a manner beneficial to us.
-At the same time, the general partners have fiduciary duties to manage ETO, Sunoco LP and USAC in a manner beneficial to ETO, Sunoco LP and USAC and their respective limited partners.
-The boards of directors of ETO's, Sunoco LP's and USAC's general partner will resolve any such conflict and have broad latitude to consider the interests of all parties to the conflict.
+Conflicts of interest exist and may arise in the future as a result of the relationships between us and our affiliates, on the one hand, and Sunoco LP and USAC and their respective limited partners, on the other hand.
+The directors and officers of Sunoco LP's and USAC's general partners have fiduciary duties to manage Sunoco LP and USAC, respectively, in a manner beneficial to us.
+At the same time, the general partners have fiduciary duties to manage Sunoco LP and USAC in a manner beneficial to Sunoco LP and USAC and their respective limited partners.
+The boards of directors of Sunoco LP's and USAC's general partner will resolve any such conflict and have broad latitude to consider the interests of all parties to the conflict.
 The resolution of these conflicts may not always be in our best interest.

-For example, conflicts of interest with ETO, Sunoco LP and USAC may arise in the following situations:
+For example, conflicts of interest with Sunoco LP and USAC may arise in the following situations:

-• the allocation of shared overhead expenses to ETO, Sunoco LP, USAC and us;
+- the allocation of shared overhead expenses to Sunoco LP, USAC and us; - the interpretation and enforcement of contractual obligations between us and our affiliates, on the one hand, and Sunoco LP and USAC, on the other hand: - the determination of the amount of cash to be distributed to Sunoco LP's and USAC's partners and the amount of cash to be reserved for the future conduct of Sunoco LP's and USAC's businesses; - the determination whether to make borrowings under Sunoco LP's and USAC's revolving credit facilities to pay distributions to their respective partners;

-- the interpretation and enforcement of contractual obligations between us and our affiliates, on the one hand, and ETO, Sunoco LP and USAC, on the other hand; - the determination of the amount of cash to be distributed to ETO's, Sunoco LP's and USAC's partners and the amount of cash to be reserved for the future conduct of ETO's, Sunoco LP's and USAC's businesses; - the determination whether to make borrowings under ETO's, Sunoco LP's and USAC's revolving credit facilities to pay distributions to their respective partners: - the determination of whether a business opportunity (such as a commercial development opportunity or an acquisition) that we may become aware of independently of ETO, Sunoco LP and USAC is made available for ETO, Sunoco LP and USAC to pursue; and - any decision we make in the future to engage in business activities independent of ETO, Sunoco LP and USAC.
+- the determination of whether a business opportunity (such as a commercial development opportunity or an acquisition) that we may become aware of independently of Sunoco LP and USAC is made available for Sunoco LP and USAC to pursue; and - · any decision we make in the future to engage in business activities independent of Sunoco LP and USAC.

-The fiduciary duties of our general partner's officers and directors may conflict with those of ETO's, Sunoco LP's or USAC's respective general partners.
+The fiduciary duties of our General Partner's officers and directors may conflict with those of Sunoco LP's or USAC's respective general partners.

-Conflicts of interest may arise because of the relationships among ETO, Sunoco LP, USAC, their general partners and us.
+Conflicts of interest may arise because of the relationships among Sunoco LP, USAC, their general partners and us.
 Our General Partner's directors and officers have fiduciary duties to manage our business in a manner beneficial to us and our Unitholders.
-Some of our general partner's directors or officers are also directors and/or officers of ETO's general partner, Sunoco LP's general partner or USAC's general partner, and have fiduciary duties to manage the respective businesses of ETO, Sunoco LP and USAC in a manner beneficial to ETO, Sunoco LP, USAC and their respective unitholders.
+Some of our General Partner's directors or officers are also directors and/or officers of Sunoco LP's general partner or USAC's general partner, and have fiduciary duties to manage the respective businesses of Sunoco LP and USAC in a manner beneficial to Sunoco LP, USAC and their respective Unitholders.
 The resolution of these conflicts may not always be in our best interest or that of our Unitholders.

-Potential conflicts of interest may arise among our general partner, its affiliates and us.
-Our general partner and its affiliates have limited fiduciary duties to us, which may permit them to favor their own interests to the detriment of us.
+Potential conflicts of interest may arise among our General Partner, its affiliates and us.
+Our General Partner and its affiliates have limited fiduciary duties to us, which may permit them to favor their own interests to the detriment of us.

-Conflicts of interest may arise among our general partner and its affiliates, on the one hand, and us, on the other hand.
-As a result of these conflicts, our general partner may favor its own interests and the interests of its affiliates over our interests.
+Conflicts of interest may arise among our General Partner and its affiliates, on the one hand, and us, on the other hand.
+As a result of these conflicts, our General Partner may favor its own interests and the interests of its affiliates over our interests.
 These conflicts include, among others, the following: